 Each faculty member is a representative of Andrew College in the community and at professional meetings.
 The faculty member should endeavor to promote and establish good relations at all times.
 All statements, information and newsworthy material released in the name of the College will be channeled through the Director of Communication.

 Faculty members are expected to actively support college events.

-For all academic processions, faculty will wear full academic attire; that is, robe, cap, and hood appropriate to the highest degree attained.
-All members of the faculty and administration who hold an academic degree are expected to participate.
+For all academic processions, faculty will wear full academic attire that is, robe, cap, and hood appropriate to the highest degree attained.
+All members of the faculty and administration who hold an academic degree are expected to participate in Convocation, Honors Night, Baccalaureate, Commencement, as well as other special events as they occur.